Skip to content

 import matplotlib as mpl

-This notebook shows a more typical example of using Serval to produce projectors for producing batched of mmodes and visibilities for a single baseline multiple frequency channels.
+This notebook shows a more typical example of using Serval to produce projectors for batched m-modes and visibilities for a single baseline over multiple frequency channels.
 We'll look at two methods, a beam projector and a sky projector.
 The former fixes the sky but allows quick batch simulations with arbitrary beams.
 The latter fixes the beams but allows quick batch simulations with arbitrary skies.

 Set up simulation settings